 See the budget for a list of what is covered, which will help you determine what isn’t covered.

 Does this course count toward liberal studies?
 As an upper level perspective?

-ENGR 365 is a P6 (World Cultures) course in the liberal studies curriculum.
+This ENGR 365 class counts as a P6 (World Cultures) course in the liberal studies curriculum.

-ENGR 365 counts as an upper level perspective (ULP) for non-E&T majors, such as history majors.
+This class counts as an upper level perspective (ULP) for non-E&T majors.
 For E&T majors (EE, ECET, BSE, ET), it only counts as a ULP if you’re double majoring in something else too, otherwise it does not count as an ULP.

 Where does this count for the E&T degree?

 All the E&T degrees requires a P6 course and a P3 course.
 The ENGR 365 class counts as a P6 (World Cultures) course.
 The HIST 308 class counts as a P3 (History) course.
 Both courses are ULP.

 In the ENGR 365 / HIST 308 trip, for some E&T programs, the ENGR365 course could be counted as a technical elective, on a case-by-case basis.
 Please talk to Dr. Yan and your program director for details.